Diet & NutritionFAQ's

-We are working hard to become a nut-free manufacturer, however at present there are a few Quorn products which are manufactured on sites which also handle nuts.
+There are currently a few Quorn products which are manufactured on sites which also handle nuts.
 Where this presents a risk, this is detailed on the ingredients declaration on the back of pack, in bold type.

-The Quorn products currently available in Singapore are Halal approved by the Halal Monitoring Committee of the United Kingdom.
-As Quorn is a meat free brand, the assessment has nothing to do with the treatment of animals, but rather, it is to ensure there is no alcohol used in either the products or the process of manufacture.
+There are a number of Quorn products which are Halal approved.
+As Quorn is a meat free brand, this is to ensure there is no alcohol used in either the products or the process of manufacture.
 For a full list of halal products, please get in touch with our customer service team.

 Many Quorn products are low in saturated fat.
 Where this is the case, we call this out on the front of our packs, to make it as easy as possible for you to choose healthier products.